I. Impediments to Successful Transitions

 B. Letter of Intent.
 Although negotiation of some points in the later stage of the transaction is almost always unavoidable, the preparation of the definitive agreements should be almost anti-climatic.
 The most significant negotiation stage of the business acquisition should be consummated at the beginning of the negotiation process and is best documented through a preliminary document often referred to as a letter of intent.

 1. From Seller's Perspective.
 The letter of intent should clearly outline all major business points, which could be "deal breakers" from the seller's perspective.
-Aside from the obvious amount and payment terms of the purchase price, the seller will want, among other things, (i) personal guarantees of solvent individuals or entities associated with the buyer; (ii) a security interest in some or all of the purchased assets of the business or in other collateral of the buyer to secure payment of any deferred payments; (iii) specific and short term dates for each step of the closing process, with required earnest money deposits at each stage; (iv) confidentiality provisions; (v) provision for a "deal-breakup" fee; (vi) specific delineation of employment or consulting agreement terms; (vii) a high "basket" amount before indemnification for breach of seller's warranties and representations would apply; (viii) an appropriate "ceiling" for which the indemnification obligation for breach of seller's warranties and representations cannot exceed; (ix) a short survival period for the seller's warranties and representations after closing; and (x) removal or restriction of contingencies on deferred payments.
+Aside from the obvious amount and payment terms of the purchase price, the seller will want, among other things, (i) personal guarantees of solvent individuals or entities associated with the buyer for any deferred payments; (ii) a security interest in some or all of the purchased assets of the business or in other collateral of the buyer to secure payment of any deferred payments; (iii) specific and short term dates for each step of the closing process, with required earnest money deposits at each stage; (iv) confidentiality provisions; (v) provision for a "deal-breakup" fee; (vi) specific delineation of employment or consulting agreement terms; (vii) provision for "reduced" warranties and representations of seller; (viii) a high "basket" amount before indemnification for breach of seller's warranties and representations would apply; (ix) an appropriate "ceiling" for which the indemnification obligation for breach of seller's warranties and representations cannot exceed; (x) a short survival period for the seller's warranties and representations after closing; and (xi) removal or restriction of contingencies on deferred payments.